Theory and Design of Multifunctional Space-Time Metasurfaces: Generalized Circuit Theory for Space-Time Modulated Surfaces

 \section{Generalized Circuit Theory for Space-Time Modulated Surfaces}

-In this section, we present the theoretical formulation that describes a reconfigurable platform for nonreciprocal devices.
+In this section, based on the surface impedance model, we present the theoretical formulation that describes a reconfigurable platform for nonreciprocal devices.
 We consider the structure shown in Fig.~\ref{fig:structure}: an electrically thin sheet mounted on a grounded substrate.
 The main goal is to allow arbitrary reconfiguration of the nonreciprocal functionality using spatiotemporal modulations of the electric response of the sheet.
-Its electrical properties are defined by the parallel connection of a conductance, $G(z,t)$, and an inductance, $L(z,t)$, periodically modulated in space and time [see Fig.~\ref{fig: circuit model}].
-We assume that $G(z,t)$ and $B(z,t)=1/L(z,t)$ are modulated with an arbitrary traveling waveform (the inverse of inductance, $B(z,t)$, is introduced in this paper for mathematical simplicity).

-To obtain the general expressions of the travelling-wave modulation, let us first assume that both $G$ and $B$ are spatially varying with periodicity $D$.
-Generally, these periodic functions can be expanded in Fourier series
+For a general impedance sheet, its electrical properties can be defined by the parallel connection of a conductance, $G(z,t)$, and an inductance, $L(z,t)$, which are periodically modulated in space and time [see Fig.~\ref{fig:structure}] with spatial frequency $\beta_{\rm M}=2\pi/D$ ($D$ is the spatial period of modulation functions) and temporal frequency $\omega_{\rm M}=\beta_{\rm M}=2\pi/T$ ($T$ is the temporal period of modulation functions).
+We assume that $G(z,t)$ and $B(z,t)=1/L(z,t)$ are modulated with an arbitrary traveling waveform (the inverse of inductance, $B(z,t)$, is introduced in this paper for mathematical simplicity), and therefore they can be expressed as a sum of Fourier series \cite{suppl,elnaggar2019generalized},